jalapic/engsoccerdata/README.md

 -  homeaway.r               - very useful function to get home & away results with each team listed in 'team' column

+Dates are stored as YYYY-MM-DD character strings for consistency across historical sources

 ## What does england.csv contain?